andricDu/PowerSet/README.md

 Chose to implement an iterative solution rather than recursive solution.
 This is due to the fact that the complexity is O(2^n) and as such, a stack overflow from a recursive solution is a real possibility.

 Extended HashSet class as it provides a general solution that can provide the ability of reading and writing serialized sets to and from file without the need to limit the typing of said sets.
+Did not extend TreeSet as ordering was not specified as a requirement and HashSets provide constant time operations.

-Extending an ArrayList would have also worked, but Sets enforce element uniqueness which is handy.
+Extending an ArrayList would have also worked for a solution, but Sets enforce element uniqueness which is handy.

 Tried to show some of the newer Java features.
 Examples include try-with-resource and Streams.